 However, officers who were promoted did not always have their name in full and you will need to search by initials.
 For Philip Saltmarshe I also searched “P. Saltmarshe”.
 If you are searching for an unusual surname like Saltmarshe I would suggest only searching the surname.
-Promotion dates can also be found by looking at the relevant Army List.
-I have written guides to using the British Army List, Hart’s Army List and the Indian Army List.
+While this can be a time consuming-process, it will often save you more time in the long run, especially if you’re only researching one or two officers.
+If you’re researching an officer’s promotion dates and appointments, you can also find them in the British Army List, Hart’s Army List and the Indian Army List.

 Searching for Gallantry Medal or Honour

 The London Gazette will contain official announcements of the award of a gallantry medal or honour.
-Not all foreign awards or Mentioned in Despatches were gazetted.
-If there is a citation, it will either appear in the issue the award was gazetted or shortly afterwards:
+Though, not all foreign awards or mentioned in despatches were gazetted.
+If there is a citation, it will either appear in the issue the award was gazetted or at a later date:

-- Victoria Cross: There is always a citation.
+- Victoria Cross: There was always a citation published

-- Distinguished Conduct Medal: There was always a citation.
+- Distinguished Conduct Medal: There was always a citation published

 - Military Cross: There was often a citation but not always.
 Citations may appear in the same London Gazette the medal was gazetted in or in a later issue.